 In the process of drying your buds, you will still be producing THC and other cannabinoids.
 Hey, your buds are still gaining potency!

 Bonus: Once your cannabis is properly dried you can store it long term.
 The risk of mold and bacteria is largely reduced.
 A sealed container in a dark place will allow you to store your buds for up to two years without decreasing quality.
-Production drying cannabis slowly, means long term fun.
+Production drying cannabis slowly, means long-term fun.
+You can also consider turning your buds into a CBD oil or tincture, which have become very popular in 2018.

 To learn more about how to grow weed, contact us and shoot us your questions.
 Enjoy your yield and happy growing!